 I made my feathers around 10 to 12 inches long.

-after you are done stacking the square knots you need to unravel the macrame yarn and comb it.
+After stacking the Square Knots, unravel the macrame yarn and comb it.

 I love doing this part while watching a Netflix show.
 It’s calming to me.
 I know…I’m odd 😉